mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 neighbouring states are not included in this definition since there is a greater risk of hostilities.
 In short, a ship with exploration orders is wary but assumes a peacetime situation.
-Reconnaissance or intelligence- gathering assumes potential hostility and, of course, warfighting is outright hostile.
+Reconnaissance or intelligence-gathering assumes potential hostility and, of course, warfighting is outright hostile.

 Confederation Exploration Policy